Skip to content

-The island of Ireland has produced some of the worlds best sports stars in different sports.
-From road racing to football, Ireland is known for being a great sporting nation.
+The island of Ireland has produced some of the world’s best sports stars in different sports.
+Ireland is known for being a great sporting nation, from road racing to football.

-Below you will find some of the most known Irish sporting heroes from our tiny island.
+Below are some of our tiny island’s best-known Irish sporting heroes.
 Which ones do you not know?
 Comment below.

 Northern Ireland